Getting started with Nextflow¶

 config Print a project configuration

-Options for a commands can also be viewed by appending the -help option to a Nextflow command.
+Options for a command can also be viewed by appending the -help option to a Nextflow command.

-For example, options for the the run command can be viewed:
+For example, you can view options for the run command:

 Execute a pipeline project